 “With time and patience, the mulberry leaf becomes a silk gown” –Chinese Proverb

-The goal of the organization is to make profit.
+The goal of the organization is to make a profit.
 Yes, everyone gets that.
-However, I recently read an HBR article (from 2010) about customer driven capitalism.
+However, I recently read an HBR article (from 2010) about customer-driven capitalism.
 It takes an interesting stance.
-It mentions how business has moved from managerial capitalism (management should be divorced from ownership) to shareholder value capitalism (maximizing shareholders’ wealth) but argues that we really should be moving to customer driven capitalism (maximize customer satisfaction while ensuring that shareholders earn an acceptable risk-adjusted return)
+It mentions how business has moved from managerial capitalism (management should be divorced from ownership) to shareholder value capitalism (maximizing shareholders’ wealth) but argues that we really should be moving to customer-driven capitalism (maximize customer satisfaction while ensuring that shareholders earn an acceptable risk-adjusted return)

 Without getting into financially engineering this philosophy, it does bring home an important point.
 It reminded me of an anecdote a friend of mine once told me about his Dad’s bustling restaurant business (his Dad had migrated as a refugee and now owns a host of restaurants in London).
 He said to his son: “In this business, the trick is to kill a customer with kindness”.

-The key take-away is to not get caught up in the end of quarter / year madness and remember it all starts with a customer at the top of this food chain.
-This is not an every man or woman for himself game.
+The key take-away is to not get caught up at the end of quarter/year madness and remember it all starts with a customer at the top of this food chain.
+This is not every man or woman for himself game.
 Sure, chase the money and get it in but ensure that while making your quarter you don’t end up losing your customer.
-In the long run, its the little things that matter.
+In the long run, it’s the little things that matter.

 “Customers perceive service in their own unique, idiosyncratic, emotional, irrational, end-of-the-day, and totally human terms.
 Perception is all there is! “–Tom Peters

-Every customer relationship starts with a common purpose, takes shape by our ability to deliver and thrives over time as a two-way partnership.
-To do so requires copious doses of trust, respect and the raw determination to make it succeed.
+Every customer relationship starts with a common purpose, takes shape by our ability to deliver, and thrives over time as a two-way partnership.
+To do so requires copious doses of trust, respect, and raw determination to make it succeed.

 So move that relationship by grit to great.
 Happy Selling!